-- A. Subdivisions within the corporate limits of the City of Tulsa must be served by a public drinking water supply approved by the Oklahoma Department of Environmental Quality. - B. The developer must provide an internal sanitary sewer collection system to each lot within a subdivision that is within the boundaries of any sewer district or that abuts or is within 250 feet of any public district or lateral sewer line.
-13 - C. Required sanitary sewer collection systems must be designed and constructed in accordance with the standards of the agency operating the system and be approved by the Oklahoma Department of Environmental Quality. - D. If an approved public sanitary sewer system is not required, pursuant to the criteria of 5-130.1B, the planning commission is authorized to allow the subdivision to be initially developed on private sewage disposal systems, subject to the following regulations: - (1) In addition to installation of the private sewage disposal systems, the developer must install a sewer collection system within the subdivision that can be connected to an approved public sanitary sewer system when
+- A. Subdivisions within the corporate limits of the City of Tulsa must be served by a public drinking water supply approved by the Oklahoma Department of Environmental Quality. - B. The developer must provide an internal sanitary sewer collection system in accordance with Title 17 (Section 906), Tulsa Revised Ordinances. - C. Required sanitary sewer collection systems must be designed and constructed in accordance with the standards of the agency operating the system and be approved by the Oklahoma Department of Environmental Quality. - D. If an approved public sanitary sewer system is not required, pursuant to the criteria of 5-130.1B, the planning commission is authorized to allow the subdivision to be initially developed on private sewage disposal systems, subject to the following regulations: - (1) In addition to installation of the private sewage disposal systems, the developer must install a sewer collection system within the subdivision that can be connected to an approved public sanitary sewer system when available and provide each lot in the subdivision with an individual sewer tap. - (2) The approved sewage disposal system and taps must be designed and constructed in accordance with standards established by agency operating the system and the regulations of the Oklahoma Department of Environmental Quality. - (3) All lots that will be initially served by individual on-site sewage disposal systems must comply with the minimum lot size requirements of the Oklahoma Department of Environmental Quality for on-site sewage disposal systems.
+These minimum lot size requirements may not be varied except by the agency having jurisdiction over the permitting of the proposed individual on-site sewage disposal systems. - (4) The developer must submit restrictive covenants with the preliminary subdivision plat application relative to the installation and use of private sewage disposal systems and/or connection to the public sanitary sewer system.